 Viewsafe is a multifunctional device for safely condition monitoring live electrical switchgear and associated equipment at voltages up to 11kV.

 Viewsafe allows operators to complete thermal imaging, partial discharge and visual inspection of live assets, ensuring the highest efficiency of asset performance is maintained, as well as operator safety.

 Entries to the Asset Management Innovation Award category are welcomed from organisations that have demonstrated innovation in Asset Management which has delivered financial, performance and risk reduction benefits.

-- Risk-based maintenance or inspection
+- Risk-based approaches to maintenance or inspection

-- Innovative asset information systems
+- Innovative asset information systems supporting Asset Management decisions

 - Development of risk models to quantify financial, environmental and safety risks